ddddwee1/TorchSUL/README.md

 ## Patch Notes

+#### 2023-08-05 (0.2.4)
+1. Add "loose_load" flag.
+Working similarly to the "strict=False"
+2. Fix a bug in sul config that would not support multi-processing
+3. Add more initialization options for conv and fc layers

 #### 2023-07-27 (0.2.2)
 1. Add support for loading standard pytorch state dict.
 Users can set "from_torch" flag to load from standard pytorch state dict.